PENNSYLVANIA GUN CRIMES

 We will serve as your shield against the long arm of the criminal justice system.
 We will ensure that your rights are protected, evidence is tested and you do not incriminate yourself in any way.

-We are known for our straightforward, aggressive approach to defending clients against gun charges and for our ability to effectively challenge the prosecution at every stage of a case.
+We are known for our straightforward, aggressive approach to defending clients against serious crimes charges and for our ability to effectively challenge the prosecution at every stage of a case.
 We draw on our expert resources and our legal knowledge to investigate and build the strongest strategic case that we can on your behalf.
 Our team of experienced attorneys knows the best defenses for each unique case, and we know how to challenge each part of the Commonwealth’s case at the preliminary hearing; through pre-trial motions, and at trial with a judge or a jury.
 We also have extensive experience in skillfully negotiating for better outcomes for our clients, and we have obtained the best results even in cases in which the Commonwealth has a great deal of evidence.
-Most importantly, our defense attorneys have a proven track record.
-If you or a loved one are under investigation or facing homicide charges, you need the best defense attorneys in your corner.
-Call us for a free strategy session with one of our lawyers today.
+If you or a loved one are under investigation or facing Homicide by Vehicle charges, you need the best defense attorneys in your corner.
+Call 814-762-0004 for a free strategy session with one of our lawyers today.

-We offer free initial consultations to answer your questions and help you understand your legal rights and options.
+We offer free initial consultations to answer your questions and help you understand your case, your legal rights and options.
 We know that clients need strong representation even if they cannot afford it, so we will work with you to create an affordable payment plan.
+We also accept all major credit cards.